budimanjojo/home-cluster/README.md

 Feel free to open a [Github issue](https://github.com/budimanjojo/home-cluster/issues/new/choose) if you have any questions.

-This repository is built off the [k8s-at-home/template-cluster-k3s](https://github.com/k8s-at-home/template-cluster-k3s) repository but reconfigured to not using helm at all.
+This repository is built off the [k8s-at-home/template-cluster-k3s](https://github.com/k8s-at-home/template-cluster-k3s) repository.

 ---